rsanchez/json/README.markdown

 For older versions of EE use JSON version [1.1.7](https://github.com/rsanchez/json) by Rob Sanchez.

+## Warning

+Do thoroughly test this plugin on a local or development server before using it on a production/live server!
+Since this plugin only outputs data I don't expect any damage but I will not accept any liability for any problems risen from using this plugin.

 ## Installation

 * Copy the /system/user/addons/json_output/ folder to your /system/user/addons/ folder